 Your journey with infertility and adoption has borne some other amazing things in your life.
 What is life like when you’re not busy writing (and collecting embarrassing anecdotes about your daughters)?

 Writing stories has made my life busier, in a good way.
 I attend quite a few writers’ groups and literary events, and I have met a great bunch of fellow writers through the Singapore Writers’ Group.
 But I also have a day job working for Assetz Property Group.
 So between my paid job, my writing hobby, and playing mum (school runs, arguments about homework, acting as the Table Manners Policewoman at dinner time and as a Taxi Driver to swimming lessons and play dates), I don’t have a lot of free time.
 But I still manage to squeeze in Book Club most months, Movie Club with other friends, and a few social vinos here and there.
 Although I love a cold glass of white wine, most nights I can be found snuggled up in bed with a cup of tea and a good book like an old Granny.
 I’m past 40 and my socialising stamina is not what it used to be.

 Wow, you’re busy.
 Let us know when you next want that cold glass of vino!
 We love your stories and we’d love to hear more.

+This story was first published in May 2015.
 All images courtesy of Katie Martin-Sperry Photography.
 Katie specialises in family photography using natural light, and particularly enjoys drawing out the character of children in her shots.